-- Chat Actions, by adding a new action button in the Chat Action menu
+- Chat Actions, by adding a new action button in the Chat Action menu (available only for LiveChat)

 - the Details section, by adding a new tab with your web content or a new widget in the default Customer Details tab